renaldhyrahman/course-html-css-omnifood/README.md

 ## Git Workflow (Learning phase)

 I keep `main` clean and production-ready.
-All work is done in feature branches and merged into `dev` during development.
+All development happens in feature branches and is merged into `dev` during development.
-Each section or feature has its own descriptive, encapsulated branch.
+Each section or feature lives in its own clearly named, encapsulated branch.
 Commit messages follow the **Conventional Commits** format for clarity.
-Merges use `--no-ff` to preserve full history.
+I use `--no-ff` merges to preserve the full commit history.
-Merged branches are deleted to keep things clean.
+Merged branches are deleted to keep the repo tidy.

-I made the mistake of mixing CLI merges and GitHub PRs for `dev` → `main`, which caused some overlap.
+I once mixed CLI merges and GitHub PRs for `dev` → `main`, which led to some overlap in history.
-I'll stick to a single method moving forward.
+Going forward, I’ll stick to a single method to avoid confusion.

-This is a learning project.
-Feedback is always welcome!
+This is a learning project — feedback is always welcome!